alicika/rust_snippets/README.md

 # rust_snippets
-Mainly consisted of command-line based app.
+Mainly consists of command-line based app.
-Currently, Foreign ETF profit calculation app is available!
+Now it summarizes several rust projects in one repo.

-# what this app provides you
+# why this repo exists for
 The ETF-calc app.
-a
+>>>>>>> Stashed changes